zhiyanding/zhiyanding/README.md

-I am a Morrey visiting assistant professor in the Department of Mathematics, University of California, Berkeley, hosted by Prof. Lin Lin.
+I am a Morrey visiting assistant professor in the Department of Mathematics, University of California, Berkeley.
-Before joining Berkeley, I received my Ph.D. degree in Mathematics from University of Wisconsin-Madison under the direction of Qin Li.

 I work on applied and computational mathematics.
 I am interested in numerical analysis, machine learning, and quantum computing.